bridgecrewio/HowCrew/setup-vpc-flow-logs/README.md

                            RN/optional_folder/AWSLogs/aws_account_id/vpcflowlogs/
                            region/year/month/day/aws_account_id_vpcflowlogs_regio
                            n_flow_log_id_timestamp_hash.log.gz Bucket is created
-                           with lifecycle rule to expire logs older then 365 days
+                           with lifecycle rule to expire logs older then 365 days.
+                           NOTICE: flow logs will be created for all VPCs that do not have one
 ```
 #### Sample Output
-Flow logs configured for VPC:
+Flow logs configured for all VPCs that did not have one enabled:

 ![vpc flow log](https://raw.githubusercontent.com/bridgecrewio/HowCrew/master/setup-vpc-flow-logs/images/vpc_with_flowlog.png)